Kansas City to pay $5M after police killing of Black man

 KANSAS CITY, Mo.
 (AP) — Kansas City will pay $5 million to settle a lawsuit filed by the family of an unarmed Black man who was fatally shot by a police officer in 2019.

-The Kansas City Board of Police Commissioners approved the settlement with the family of Terrance Bridges Jr. in a closed meeting earlier this week, The Kansas City Star reported.
+The Kansas City Board of Police Commissioners approved the settlement with the family of Terrence Bridges Jr. in a closed meeting earlier this week, The Kansas City Star reported.

 Bridges, 30, was shot and killed after officers responded to a reported carjacking.